Brunswick Street Gallery

 A Meeting Place for Artists, Collectors, and Art Lovers

-Brunswick Street Gallery describes itself as a 'space for art and a meeting place for artists and collectors'.
-This ethos shapes everything from the gallery's curatorial decisions to its operational approach.
-The gallery maintains dedicated pages for collectors, offering guidance on acquiring works and building relationships with featured artists.
-For artists, there are clear pathways to exhibition, whether through open calls, group shows, or the annual Fifty Squared Art Prize.
-This dual focus—supporting both the creation and collection of art—positions the gallery as more than a commercial venue; it is a convening space where the contemporary art ecosystem actively functions.
+Brunswick Street Gallery sees itself as a space for art and a meeting place for artists and collectors.
+That shapes how they make decisions about what to show and how to run the place.
+They've got dedicated pages for collectors with advice on buying work and getting to know the artists they show.
+For artists, there are actual pathways in, whether that's open calls, group shows, or the annual Fifty Squared Art Prize.
+The gallery backs both sides of the equation: making art and collecting it.
+That positions it as something beyond just a commercial venue, more like a space where the contemporary art ecosystem actually happens.

 Visitor Information and Getting Involved